Join the Scotiabank StartRight® Program designed for Newcomers and get up to $2,200* in value in the first year.

 Buying a Home in Toronto

 Buying a home in this city is expensive and prices continue to rise.
-The city has always had some of the highest real estate costs, but a recent shortage of homes available for sale is driving up the price even more.
+Toronto has always had some of the highest real estate costs, and low housing supply is increasing prices.

 Driving & Public Transit in Toronto

 Toronto has the busiest roadways in North America.
-It is the main hub for road, rail and air transportation in the province.
-It has an extensive highway system with over 400,000 vehicles per day that use Highway 401 alone.
-In total there are 2.5 million daily commuters.
-The city itself has close to 10,000 streets.
+It is the main hub for road, rail, and air transportation.
+It has an extensive highway system with over 400,000 vehicles using Highway 401 and roughly 2.5 million daily commuters.

 There are six major highways: